shubhampachori12110095/Gender_Classifer_tensorflow/How to fine tune a image classifier on Tensorflow Flowers Data.md

 **so note that : depending your hardware set up, you need to adapt the batch size and learning rate schedule.**

-[Tensorflow provideed example on Flowers classification](https://github.com/tensorflow/models/tree/master/research/inception) above provided Linux relization, below is Windows 10 :
+[Tensorflow provideed example on Flowers classification](https://github.com/tensorflow/models/tree/master/research/inception) above provided Linux relization, below is linux and Windows 10 :

 ## Linux environment :